ChatScript/ChatScript/WIKI/Practicum-spelling_and_interjections.md

 ## Partial matching: `*ing` `bottle*` `8bott*`

-You can request a match against a partial spelling of a word in various ways.
+You can request a match against a partial spelling of an original word (not its canonical form) in various ways.
 If you use `*` somewhere after an alpha, it matches any number of characters.
 If you use `*` followed by an alpha, you get anything as a prefix followed by what you request.
 Put a number in front, it means the word must be exactly that many characters long,